↓

 As a member of Oceanside Stroke Recovery you will receive:

-Ongoing therapy (Exercise, Speech, Occupational, Art and Music)
+Ongoing therapy (Exercise, Speech, etc. )

 Peer support